jorexe/kotlin-fp/readme.md

 ## Description

-Welcome to the Functional Programming Introduction for Beginners!
-This is an introduction to functional programming concepts, with beginners in mind.
-While I'm not an expert in the topic, I've created a set of exercises and explanations to help you grasp the core concepts.
+Welcome to the Functional Programming Introduction for Beginners! 𝐟 🫶 This is an introduction to functional programming concepts, with beginners in mind 🧑‍🎓.
+While I'm not an expert in the topic, I've created a set of exercises 🏋️ and explanations to help you grasp the core concepts.
 But keep in mind you should go deeper in the topics. 📖

-🏎️/🚴 This repository is designed for you to learn at your own pace .
-Don't rush; take the time you need to absorb each concept before moving on.
+This repository is designed for you to learn at your own pace 🏎️/🚴.
+Don't rush, take the time you need to absorb each concept before moving on 🧐.
 And complement the information if you need to.

 Remember, we're all here to learn and grow together.
 Your contributions, no matter how big or small, are valued. 💡